 A tech exploration assignment was introduced in an upper-division information systems course.
 The assignment had three core learning objectives.
 First, students would learn relevant topics related to the course objectives, such as network security tools.
 Second, students would be able to summarize and present findings effectively.
-Third, and most importantly, students would learn how to learn.
+Third, and most importantly, students would learn how to implement the assessment process.
 Students completed four tech exploration assignments during the course to allow them to improve their performance over time.